Fall Simmering Recipes

 7. Why strain the wine?: For a smooth, spice-free finish.

-8. How long can it stay warm?: About one hour on very low heat.
+8. How long can it stay warm?: Up to 1–2 hours on very low heat.
+Longer warming may dull the flavor.

 9. Can I serve it chilled?: It’s best warm, but chilled leftovers are drinkable.